Hazelfire/thesis/index.md

 Repository at Nijmegen\").
 This package contains many formalisms not present in the standard library, including analysis, and is commonly used in the Coq community.

+It should be noted that although Isabelle doesn't have a convential package management system, it does have an archive of formal proofs.
+The archive of formal proofs allows community members to submit Isabelle theories covering a particular topic.
+Isabelle's archive of formal proofs is slightly different to a package ecosystem because it includes "finished products", that is proofs that are interesting but not likely to be used in further development of proofs.

 HOL Light also doesn't have a package manager, however HOL Light, like Isabelle, has parts of mathematics within its standard library.
 HOL